RFID system have basically two components.

 RFID readers are used to read data or unique ID information from RFID tags.
 This data or information is unique for every single TAG which cannot be copied.

-At whatever time RFID tags comes closer to its range (typically 10 cm for EM18 module), RFID reader module reads its unique ID and transmits it serially to the microcontroller.
-RFID reader has transceiver antenna mounted on it.
+At whatever time RFID tags come closer to its range (typically 10 cm for EM18 module), the RFID reader module reads its unique ID and transmits it serially to the microcontroller.
+RFID reader has a transceiver antenna mounted on it.

 This module can connect to any microcontroller based device which has UART communication or RS232.
 It gives UART/Wiegand26 output.
-Working frequency compatible for this module is 125 KHz of RFID tags.
+Working frequency compatible with this module is 125 KHz of RFID tags.